 Engagement is the holy grail in publishing.
 Ensuring you have a loyal band of followers who read your pages, interact with your website, listen to your podcasts and open newsletters is key to success.
 The more engaged your audience is, and being able to measure and prove that, ensures your proposition for advertisers is a valuable one.
 But engendering that customer loyalty and understanding and gauging engagement isn’t easy.
 Where do you start?
 And how can you start to re-engage customers who have gone cold?

 - Understanding your audience: getting a true picture of your readership is the best place to start.
-An audience management system to collate and analyze data such as their job, location, salary bracket, spending habits and reading and viewing habits will give you eagle eye insight into your audience.
+An audience management system to collate and analyse data such as their job, location, salary bracket, spending habits and reading and viewing habits will give you eagle eye insight into your audience.
 In the case of a men’s fitness magazine – what sport are they into?
 How often do they exercise?
 And what products do they consume?
 This all helps to build a picture and will feed into activities you can do to improve engagement levels.

 - Targeted content: is vital for improving engagement.
 Understanding what sections of the newspaper, magazine or website interest a reader – holidays, fashion, business – means you can aggregate the content that interests them.
 Offers link in to this too – giving readers an incentive that appeals to them has been proven to impact engagement levels.